HengZ121/COVID-19_Statistic_Analysis_Project/Deliverable 4 Data Mining/README.md

 				1. different age groups have different patterns of lives during covid-19 pandemic and
 				2. they have different opinion and reactions toward covid-19.

+In order to run programs properly, users need to install scikit module for python: https://scikit-learn.org/stable/install.html

 I am also confident there are more information can be revealed by applying different algorithms in this project :D

 The output of 3 datamining algorithm on my computer: